 We have financed our operating activities primarily through cash generated from operations.
-Net cash provided by operating activities amounted to US\$141.9 million in the fiscal year ended May 31, 2009 and US\$76.7 million in the fiscal year ended May 31, 2008.
-Net cash provided by operating activities in the fiscal year ended May 31, 2010 was primarily attributable to the following factors: (i) net income of US\$77.6 million, (ii) an add-back of non-cash items, such as US\$12.4 million in depreciation and amortization and US\$16.2 million in share-based compensation expense, and (iii) an increase in deferred revenues in the fiscal year ended May 31, 2009 was primarily attributable to the following factors: (i) net income of US\$60.9 million, (ii) an add-back of non-cash items, such as US\$10.6 million in depreciation and amortization and US\$16.8 million in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of US\$14.6 million due to the increased amount of course fees received during the period.
-Net cash provided by operating activities in the fiscal year ended May 31, 2008 was primarily attributable to the following factors: (i) net income of US\$48.9 million, (ii) an add-back of non-cash items, such as US\$10.6 million in depreciation and amortization and US\$16.8 million in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of US\$14.6 million due to the increased amount of course fees received during the period.
-Net cash provided by operating activities in the fiscal year ended May 31, 2008 was primarily attributable to the following factors: (i) net income of US\$48.9 million, (ii) an add-back of non-cash items, such as US\$10.9 million in depreciation and amortization and US\$8.7 million in share-based compensation expense, (iii) an increase in deferred revenues in the amount of US\$10.9 million due to the increased amount of course fees received during the period, and (iv) an increase in deferred revenues in the amount of US\$10.9 million du
+Net cash provided by operating activities amounted to US\$141.9 million in the fiscal year ended May 31, 2008 and US\$76.7 million in the fiscal year ended May 31, 2008.
+Net cash provided by operating activities in the fiscal year ended May 31, 2010 was primarily attributable to the following factors: (i) net income of US\$77.6 million, (ii) an add-back of non-cash items, such as US\$12.4 million in depreciation and amortization and US\$16.2 million in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of US\$32.3 million due to the increased amount of course fees received during the period.
+Net cash provided by operating activities in the fiscal year ended May 31, 2009 was primarily attributable to the following factors: (i) net income of US\$60.9 million, (ii) an add-back of non-cash items, such as US\$10.6 million in depreciation and amortization and US\$16.8 million in share-based compensation expense, and (iii) an increase in deferred revenues in the amount of US\$14.6 million due to the increased amount of course fees received during the period.
+Net cash provided by operating activities in the fiscal year ended May 31, 2008 was primarily attributable to the following factors: (i) net income of US\$48.9 million, (ii) an add-back of non-cash items, such as US\$7.8 million in depreciation and amortization and US\$8.7 million in share-based compensation expense, (iii) an increase in deferred revenues in the amount of US\$10.9 million due to the increased amount of course fees received during the period, and (iv) an increase in accrued expenses and other current liabilities, such as payroll payable and withhold individual tax, in the amount of US\$7.5 million.